Callington Community College (1995-2002), Cardiff Metropolitan University (2002-2005 & 2006-2009)

 Boots Plc, Cardiff Metropolitan University, Loughbourough University

 Kingston University London

-Conducting Science Experiments with People to make a positive difference to our health and well-being!
+Favourite thing to do in my job Conducting Science Experiments with People to make a positive difference to our health and well-being!

 I am an Exercise Physiologist & Biochemist who investigates the human body’s response to exercise, nutrition and behavioural change at Kingston University, London.

 I live in Thames Ditton, Surrey with my partner.

 I enjoy playing netball, road cycling, rock climbing, and hiking.
 I also enjoy gardening.

 This is me in the lab performing an exercise test: